nicolas-kuechler/doe-suite/README.md

 pipenv run ansible-playbook experiment.yml -e "suite=example id=<ID>"
 ```

-For convenience, we can also use `id=last` to continue with the most recent experiment(s) with the provided name.
-If there are multiple experiments defined in the config, then this command will continue to run all of them (i.e., also multiple experiment IDs).
+For convenience, we can also use `id=last` to continue executing the most recent experiment suite (the one with the highest suite ID).
+If there are multiple experiments defined in the config, then this command will continue to run all of them.

 ```sh
 pipenv run ansible-playbook experiment.yml -e "suite=example id=last"